THE HEALING ARTS

 Acupuncture, in my experience, is very interesting, but not as effective today for many people.
 The herbs are somewhat toxic, and the needling does not necessarily more energy downward through the body, which is necessary.
 Therefore, we don’t usually recommend acupuncture and we don’t seem to need it.

 This is another very ancient healing method that is still popular in India, in particular.
 Like acupuncture, it is a large, complex science.
-Like nutritional balancing science, Ayurveda involves metabolic typing, diets, herbs and some other practices.
+Like development science, Ayurveda involves metabolic typing, diets, herbs and some other practices.

 A major concept in Ayurveda is to classify bodies as being one of three major metabolic types that are called pita, vatta and kapha.
 Once one’s type has been identified, specific foods, herbs and other procedures are recommended to balance the body.